Healthy Homes Assessment Waitangirua

 Home Assessments Waitangirua for Rental Properties

-There are many concerns you should look for in a house review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
-There are a few examples:
+There are a myriad of things you should look for when conducting a house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+The most common are:

 • Does the house has enough ventilation, including extractor fans?

-The consequences of not having an Healthy home in relation to The Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can be extremely costly for property managers and landlords.
-For professional advice get in touch now and schedule your rental properties house evaluation.
+The consequences of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can have a significant impact for property managers and landlords.
+For specialist guidance, contact us now and schedule your rental properties home assessment.

 home assessments for rental properties